 How to Get a Free College Education

 - If you live in the United States, you're in luck.
-Some jurisdictions offer free university-level tuition, including New York City and University of Wisconsin.
+Some jurisdictions offer free university-level tuition, including New York City and the University of Wisconsin.

 - Rather stay local?
 The United States also has a top-notch military education option.
 If you qualify, they will cover the cost of education for those who agree to join the service following graduation.
 I have several friends who did this and received an excellent education and a great career.

 - This just in!
 A number of companies are now offering free or vastly discounted college education to their part-time or full-time workers.
-At the moment this includes Walmart, Starbucks, JetBlue, CIGNA, Lowes, Taco Bell, Lyft, and Chipotle.
+At the moment, this includes Walmart, Starbucks, JetBlue, CIGNA, Lowes, Taco Bell, Lyft, and Chipotle.

-- Walmart, for example, offers this service for all full-time or part time employees who have worked at the company for at least 90 days.
-The service includes online college courses at one of three universities, studying either business or supply side management.
+- Walmart, for example, offers this service for all full-time or part-time employees who have worked at the company for at least 90 days.
+The service includes online college courses at one of three universities, studying either business or supply-side management.
 Do your research and consider this option.

-- The University of the People offers a fully online college-level education, if you qualify, for just the costs of the exams.
-It comes to about $4000 in total, at the time of this writing.
+- The University of the People offers a fully online college-level education—if you qualify—for just the costs of the exams.
+It comes to about $4000 in total at the time of this writing.

 How to Save for a College Education

-Start discussing educational funding with your children early.
+- Start discussing educational funding with your children early.
 “We will be able to pay the full tuition for the State University, but anything over that you need to find a way to cover yourself.”
 Part of your children’s higher education can include budgeting for this enormous investment.

-If you have small children, think carefully about where you look for work: many educational institutions are affiliated with local hospitals or associations, and will cover a substantial portion of tuition for the children of employees.
+- If you have small children, think carefully about where you look for work: many educational institutions are affiliated with local hospitals or associations and will cover a substantial portion of tuition for the children of employees.

-Get the government to help pay your child’s College or University education: a number of countries provide a 20% government match for funding set aside for a child’s education.
-Do some research and ask at your banking institution what might be available.
+- Get the government to help pay your child’s College or University education: a number of countries provide a 20% government match for funding set aside for a child’s education.
+Do some research and ask your banking institution what might be available.

 Educational Scholarships, Grants, and Work-Study Options

-Another option is a grant.
+- Another option is a grant.
 Grants are gifts, usually from government sources, that do not have to be repaid.

-And speaking of loans, there are loan forgiveness programs for some professions.
-For example, in some cases a teacher who agrees to teach in a troubled area, or a doctor who agrees to spend a year in rural areas can request loan forgiveness.
-If you qualify, your loan could be completely discharged, based on your agreement to spend a year or two providing services to a needy area.
+- And speaking of loans, there are loan-forgiveness programs for some professions.
+For example, in some cases, a teacher who agrees to teach in a troubled area or a doctor who agrees to spend a year in rural areas can request loan forgiveness.
+If you qualify, your loan could be completely discharged based on your agreement to spend a year or two providing services to a needy area.

-If you prefer not to borrow, you can work for several years to save money before leaving for college.
+- If you prefer not to borrow, you can work for several years to save money before leaving for college.

-- You can also work during your college years and during the summers, to help cover tuition.
+- You can also work during your college years and during the summers to help cover tuition.

-Another option is a “work-study” program, where the institution connects you with a part time job on campus to help cover your expenses.
+- Another option is a “work-study” program, where the institution connects you with a part-time job on campus to help cover your expenses.